 Over North America, EN related temperature anomalies weaken the baroclinicity from the central US to the Western Atlantic while strengthening the baroclinicity from the eastern Pacific into the Gulf of Mexico (Figure 4e,f).
 Qualitatively the opposite behaviour is observed for LN, however the magnitude of the Pacific response is much weaker and over North America the strengthening and northward shift of the baroclinicity does not penetrate as far eastward in the North Atlantic as for the strong EN forcing.
 A stronger (weaker) baroclinic zone along the North American Atlantic coast leads to a stronger (weaker) North Atlantic storm track and therefore a positive (negative) NAO (Hoskins and Valdes, 1990), which is consistent with Figure 2a-d.
 For example, the weaker baroclinicity during strong EN tends to weaken the climatological Icelandic low, whereas the strengthening of the meridional temperature gradient during LN can be linked to the intensification of the Icelandic low and the associated near surface westerly winds (Figure 3c,d).

-Note that the baroclinicity response over North America is mostly symmetric for moderate events (cp.
-Figures 4f,g), while it is more asymmetric for strong events (cp.
-Figures 4e,h).
+4 Spatial distribution of the nonlinear North Atlantic response to the ENSO tropospheric pathway

-4 Spatial pattern and statistical robustness of the nonlinear and asymmetric North Atlantic response to ENSO forcing nonlinear/asymmetric response as these are not significant in the simulations.
-First, we compute the asymmetry, i.e. the sum of the EN and LN responses, both for strong and moderate events (Figure 5a,b).
+We now examine the spatial pattern of the nonlinear response to the ENSO tropospheric pathway (cp.
+Jiménez-Esteve and Domeisen (2019)).
+We focus on SLP DJF averages over the North Atlantic (Figure 5), while the same analysis for geopotential height at 250 hPa yields comparable results.
+We measure the nonlinearity in terms of asymmetry, i.e. the sum of the EN and LN responses, both for strong and moderate events (Figure 5a,b).
 The atmospheric response is symmetric if the same but opposite-signed response is found for EN and LN.
-The asymmetry of moderate events is then doubled to make it comparable to the strong events.
+We multiply the asymmetry of moderate events by a factor of two to make it comparable to strong events.